hitmantb/fo4vrmto/README.md

 - Once installation is complete, open MO2 from the installed folder and run "Play Game (F4SEVR)" from upper right corner, everything is already included and ready to go out of box
 - When starting new game, stand still wait for all the workshop framework to run and finish after you create character, you will be teleported into the game automatically once it is done
 - FRIK crashes the game when you create new characters so it is disabled on start up.
-Once you create a character you can enable the mod and plugin sections, it is the last mod and plugin on each side of MO2.
-Use FRIK holo tape in inventory to calibrate your height and you can move your view forward if you have hair/armor in your view, or enable headless mode although it will lower your difficulties as it reduces your hit box and makes you immune to hit shots
+Once you create a character you can enable the mod and plugin sections, it is the last mod and plugin on each side of MO2
 - Customize virtual chem and holsters from holo tape in inventory
 - Other mods/plugins are disabled for a reason, do not mass enable all, if you did, restore mod order with back arrow on mod tab.
 Do not sort plugins with LOOT, restore plugin order with back arrow on plugin tab if you messed it up
 - Always start the game with Play Game (F4SEVR) in MO2, do not open Steam VR ahead of the time.
 If MO2 gets stuck before opening Steam VR, close MO2 and end all VR Server related processes in task manager
 - Set Steam resolution based on your headset resolution and GPU.
 On Quest 2 and 3070 for example, I use Virtual Desktop high (equivalent of 135% Steam resolution) and leave Steam itself to 100%, using FSR balanced
 - Oculus/Pico users, I strongly recommend Virtual Desktop

 ## **Visuals and Performance**

 - If you have a much better card than 3070, consider disable FSR Quality and enable  the" FSR Disabled Sharpening Only" profile in MO2 mods section
 - If you need more FPS, enable FSR balanced or performance instead of quality in MO2 mods
+- Oculus link users can experiment with Open Composite, I still swear by Virtual Desktop myself
 - Running out of VRAM is the easiest way to make the game unplayable.
 On 8GB cards, consider download and replace the textures with Luxor 2K if you experience stuttering in cities: https://www.nexusmods.com/fallout4/mods/65720

 ## **Gameplay Notes**

 - I play on survival difficulty, with no follower.
 Thanks to the "Unlimited Survival" mod, many tedious aspects of survival are disabled.
 You can save game any time and fast travel, and the extra survival elements really makes it fun